dpandev/dpandev/README.md

 <h1 align="center" border-bottom="none"><b>About Me</h1>

 <p>
-  <h4 align="center"><b>I'm a developer that likes to work on all frontend and backend.
+  <h4 align="center"><b>I'm a developer that likes to work on frontend and backend.
 Reach out to me and let's see what kind of cool things we can build together!
 Checkout my social links below.</b></h4>
 </p>
 <p align="center">
 <br>